aircert/bonobos-inventory/README.md

     - RSPEC for both controllers (items and product)
     - Client Side React Fromework setup
     - Connected client with server
+    - Show images in UI
+    - Needs to be tested in RSPEC and implemented on client

 # Future plans
     - (AWS Image hosting and Upload from UI)
-    - Show images in UI
     - Creation of products and tasks on UI
     - Upload .csv via UI
-    - Align buttons to bottom
+    - Align buttons to bottom of product div
-    - Refactor to pull out color into a picker on item; Group items by pant size and waist
+    - Refactor to pull out color into a picker on item; Group items by pant size and waist -
-    - Pagination implemented on backend.
-Needs to be tested in RSPEC and implemented on client

 # Known Bugs
 - PROCFILE for forman start